dlt-hub/dlt/docs/website/docs/examples/_examples-header.md

 import CodeBlock from '@theme/CodeBlock';

 <Admonition>
-    The <span>{props.title}</span> Example is part of the <a href="/docs/examples">dlt Code Examples</a>, a list of comprehensive examples to help you solve real world loading problems with dlt.
-    The source code for this example can be found in our repository at: <a href={"https://github.com/dlt-hub/dlt/tree/devel/docs/examples/" + props.slug}>{"https://github.com/dlt-hub/dlt/tree/devel/docs/examples/" + props.slug}.</a>
+    The source code for this example can be found in our repository at: <a href={"https://github.com/dlt-hub/dlt/tree/devel/docs/examples/" + props.slug}>{"https://github.com/dlt-hub/dlt/tree/devel/docs/examples/" + props.slug}</a>.
 </Admonition>

 ## TLDR